google-research/skai/docs/setup.md

 *   The VM will not have to run any heavy computation, so you can choose a configuration that minimizes the cost of the VM.
 The lowest-spec machine type, "n1-standard-1", should be sufficient.
 *   The VM will also not have to hold much data, as most data will be stored in your GCS bucket.
 For the boot disk of the VM, you can choose a 10 GB balanced persistent disk with the most recent Debian GNU/Linux image.

 After the virtual machine is created, you can log in with [SSH in your browser](https://cloud.google.com/compute/docs/ssh-in-browser).
-See the next section for
+See the next section for instructions for setting up the Linux environment.

 ## Linux Setup Instructions